galaxyproject/training-material/topics/genome-annotation/tutorials/getting-started-with-apollo/tutorial.md

 ### 4. Stand-alone tools: Artemis

 Many genome browsers and annotators are installed and store thier data on your local computer.
 Artemis, produced by the Sanger Institute, is a powerful and freely-available desktop-based genome browser and annotation tool.
-Artemis is written in Java and so it can be run on Windows, Mac and Linux-based systems.
+Artemis is written in Java and so it can be run on Windows, Mac, and Linux-based systems.
 Artemis provides a three-pane view consisting of a high-level overview of the genome, a DNA-level view, and a list of all the features in the genome.
 Unlike Apollo, all data is only stored on your local device.

 ![](../../images/getting-started-with-apollo-screenshots/2_artemis.png)

 Artemis is capable of adding, deleting and editing genome features and annotations, and also has limited ability to edit DNA sequence directly.
 Features are not added from evidence tracks but may be entered by the user directly, which allows for great flexibility but also means that evidence for each annotation is not tied to the record itself.

 In BICH 464, we will not be using Artemis for the annotation of your genomes.
 However, Artemis is useful for viewing genomes retrieved from the public databases such as NCBI GenBank.
 Artemis is able to directly read GenBank-formatted files downloaded from the internet.
-We will cover Artemis on an individual basis later in the course.
+As needed, Artemis may be used on an individual basis later in the course.
+Our primary tool in BICH 464 is the Apollo interface.

 # Annotation Within Apollo